Bushra-Butt-17/IRS-Project/README.md

+---

-# IRS Project 📚 - Information Retrieval System
+# 📚 **IRS Project - Information Retrieval System**

-Welcome to the **IRS (Information Retrieval System)** project!
-This repository showcases an implementation of an Information Retrieval System designed to retrieve and analyze text-based data efficiently.
-It includes a variety of techniques to process and search through text data stored in text files.
-The project aims to demonstrate how different algorithms can be applied for text retrieval and comparison, offering insights into practical applications of information retrieval systems.

-The system is built using Python and involves several key operations, including text processing, tokenization, indexing, and retrieval.
-Two different algorithms are explored in the notebooks provided (`IRS_A.ipynb` and `IRS_B.ipynb`) for comparison.
+Welcome to the **IRS Project**, a Python-based **Information Retrieval System** designed to efficiently process, retrieve, and analyze text data.
+This repository demonstrates multiple retrieval techniques with two distinct algorithms implemented in Jupyter notebooks for comparison.

+---

+## 🚀 **Features**
+- **Text Processing:** Includes tokenization, stopword removal, and lemmatization for data cleaning.
+- **Information Retrieval:** Extracts relevant text based on keywords or indexing methods.
+- **Algorithm Comparison:** Implements and compares two distinct algorithms for retrieval (IRS_A and IRS_B).
+- **Scalable Data Handling:** Works with multiple text files to simulate real-world retrieval tasks.

+---

-## Project Structure 🗂️
+## 🗂️ **Project Structure**

-The repository has the following directory structure:

 ```
 IRS/